-- If the PCR test result is negative, the passenger shall undergo a 5-days quarantine at an appointed hotel (Foreign and Indonesian citizens), or government facility (Indonesian citizens only).
+- If the PCR test result is negative, the passenger must undergo quarantine for 8 days at an appointed hotel (Foreign and Indonesian citizens), or government facility (Indonesian citizens only).
 Click here for the hotel list

 - On the 8th day of the quarantine, the passenger shall retake a PCR test.